openebs-archive/openebs-docs/docs/alphafeatures.md

 Edit the following parameters in the sample CSPC YAML:

 - **blockDeviceName**:- Provide the block devices name to be used for provisioning cStor pool.
-Each storage pool will be created on one single node using the blockedvices attached to the node.
+Each storage pool will be created on a node using the blockdevices attached to the node.

 - **kubernetes.io/hostname**: Provide the hostname where the cStor pool will be created using the set of block devices.